RasmusLindroth/OMDb-PHP-API/README.md

 # OMDb-PHP-API
-A wrapper for OMDb API that gets movie info from IMDb and Rotten Tomatoes.
+A wrapper for the OMDb API that gets movie info from IMDb and Rotten Tomatoes.

 ### How to use
 ```php